PhD 1996 University of California, Davis

 On-going research in my laboratory addresses questions about the ecology and evolution of invasive plants and invaded plant communities.
 My students and I also study interactions between invasive plants and pollinators, herbivores and microorganisms in order to understand roles that these interacting organisms play in successful and failed plant invasions.

-More generally, I have been interested in the processes and mechanisms involved when a species transitions from an introduction to an invasion, and as well as global and regional patterns and trends among invaders, especially on islands.
+More generally, I have been interested in the processes and mechanisms involved when a species transitions to becoming an invader after being introduced to a new location, as well as global and regional patterns and trends among invaders, especially on islands.
 One recent focus has been the use of screening systems and bioinfomatics to identify species that pose high risks of becoming pests.